andreafabrizi/DNSProxy/README.md

 * https://tools.ietf.org/html/draft-ietf-dnsop-dns-wireformat-http-01
 * https://igit.github.io/

-## License
-MIT license, all rights included.

 ## Disclaimer
+__IF ANONIMITY IS A CONCERN__
+DNSProxy is lazily tunneling DNS into HTTPS using curllib and nghttp2.
+Such encapsulation **do avoid leakage** of DNS queries.
+Using DNS-over-HTTPS results in impossibility to eavesdrop or spoof DNS traffic between client and final DoH provider, given the additional security layer provided by HTTP/2.

 __IF SPEED IS A CONCERN__
-Performances of underlying sys-calls do lie outside the scope of DNSP.
+Performances of underlying sys-calls do lie outside the scope of DNSProxy scope.

-Long testing has been carried on, sufficiently to say the software has no flaw, no leakage, only lot of verbosity, unnecessarly parallel logic, legacy support for pre-standard DoH and other less-efficient routines.
+Long testing has been carried on, sufficiently to say the software has no flaw, no leakage, only a lot of verbosity, unnecessarly parallel logic, legacy support for pre-standard DoH and other less-efficient routines.

-__IF ANONIMITY IS A CONCERN__
-DNSProxy *DNSP* is lazily tunneling DNS into HTTPS using curllib and nghttp2.
-By doing this encapsulation, **it avoids leakage** of DNS queries.
-To be on the safe side, using DNS-over-HTTPS makes almost impossible to eavesdrop or spoof DNS traffic between client and DoH provider, or at least much less likely, given security layer provided by HTTP/2.

 **Do not forget to set 127.0.0.1 as your unique system DNS resolver** via common system configuration files (as /etc/resolv.conf or systemd-resolved).

 # Extra useful informations
 ## Appendix A - Common Proxy Headers
 ```
 Common proxy ports:
   1080 (generic HTTP proxy)